Accessibility statement

 Module 7 – Policy Challenges in Economic Evaluation

-Workshops materials (lecture slides, exercises, and model answers) will be available to participants to access prior to the official start date of the workshop.
+Workshops materials (lecture slides, exercises, and model answers) will be available for you to access prior to the official start date of the workshop.

 Faculty & Tutors